You have the best team with the suitable skill set and commitment to excellence- but why are your construction bids not working?

-In the negotiated method, the contractors are selected without any form of advertisement.
-A contractor is chosen and deals with the owner as per the price and technical requirements.
-A high chance of a contractor's bid being selected as the selection criteria is based on goodwill and previous successful relationships.
+In the negotiated method, the contractors are selected without any advertisement.
+A contractor is chosen and deals with the owner per the price and technical requirements.
+A contractor’s bid will likely be chosen as the selection criteria are based on goodwill and previous successful relationships.
 This is one of the best ways a contractor can win more jobs.

 Types of construction contracts